Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Hidden costs include necessary supplies for injectable protocols: syringes, alcohol swabs, and proper disposal containers add $10-20 monthly.
 Oral formulations require no additional supplies but may necessitate higher doses, increasing per-month peptide costs.

 BPC-157 dosing protocols differ significantly between oral and injectable routes, reflecting bioavailability differences and therapeutic goals.
-Proper dosing optimization can dramatically impact treatment outcomes and cost-effectiveness.
+Proper dosing improvement can dramatically impact treatment outcomes and cost-effectiveness.

 Standard oral BPC-157 protocols begin with 250-500 mcg daily, typically taken on an empty stomach 30 minutes before meals to maximize absorption.
 Many practitioners recommend splitting daily doses: 250 mcg morning and evening for improved consistency.
 Higher therapeutic doses range from 500-1000 mcg daily, with some protocols reaching 1500 mcg for specific conditions.